tmcphillips/openrefine-provenance/2019-05-15 Exercise data model with a column name change.md

     Exceeding Our Grasp,P. Kyle Stanford,2006
     ```

-- After importing this data the dataset should like this is OpenRefine:
+- After importing this data the dataset should look like this is OpenRefine:

 |Book Title|Author|Date|
 |--|--|--|